 - Lemon vodka - you could also use plain vodka, gin, or rum instead of lemon vodka.

-- Raspberry syrup - instead of raspberry syrup, you can use simple syrup or maple syrup.
+- Raspberry syrup - instead of raspberry syrup, you can use plain simple syrup or maple syrup.
 Or, if you still want the raspberry flavor, you can use fresh raspberries and sugar.
 All you need to do is muddle about 5 to 7 fresh raspberries at the bottom of your cocktail shaker, and then add sugar or simple syrup.
 Raspberries already have some sweetness, so if you’re going to add plain sugar, add about 2 teaspoons of sugar and 2 teaspoons of water per ounce of syrup you are substituting.
 If you’re adding simple syrup, add about ¾ of an ounce, or half an ounce of rich simple syrup (2 to 1 ratio of sugar to water).

 - Lemon juice - if you don’t have fresh lemon juice, I recommend using TrueLemon crystallized lemon powder along with water.
 You can also use bottled lemon juice.
 It won’t taste as fresh, but you can use it in a pinch.